This post contains affiliate links.

 So what are the tradeoffs?
 Nothing is perfect.
 You’ll have to carry around a few extra pounds for all those features, though you won’t notice a difference if you use a cart like this one or strap it to your suitcase.

-Some parents have had trouble installing the Tranzitions (or the Graco Wayz) in certain cars, but most parents report that it’s easy to use.
+Some parents have had trouble installing the original Tranzitions (or the Graco Wayz) in certain cars, but the new SnugLock version makes that a thing of the past.
 It also requires a top tether for installation, which you may not find in developing countries.

 Cosco Finale DX review